dami-gupta-git/adversome/README.md

 An API for analyzing drug compound data and adverse effects across similar molecules using ChEMBL and FDA data sources.

+This is just the skeleton for a larger project, more to come.

 ## Overview

 Adversome provides drug compound information and analyzes adverse effects patterns across chemically similar compounds: